ellipsis-drive/mapboxgljs-package/README.md

 *warning* `loadAll=true` will ignore maxMbPerTile, maxTilesInCache and maxFeaturesPerTile settings.

-*onSelectFeature* gets passed two parameters: the geojson of the clicked feature and the event.
+*onFeatureClick* gets passed two parameters: the geojson of the clicked feature and the event.

 #### VectorLayer styling